Bharathkumarraju/terraform4ecs/README.md

-# terraform4ecs
+# ECS-cluster
-create ecs cluster and service using terraform with github actions pipeline
+How to create an ECS Cluster with Terrafrom